isomerpages/ura-lkywcp/pages/laureates/2016-medellin.md

 ---
 title: 2016 Prize Laureate — Medellín
 permalink: /medellin/
+image: /images/laureates/medellin.jpg
+description: Medellín is awarded the 2016 Prize for its success in overcoming challenges of uncontrolled urban expansion and years of violence due to social inequalities.
 ---

 ##### Medellín is awarded the 2016 Prize for its success in overcoming challenges of uncontrolled urban expansion and years of violence due to social inequalities.